How to Stop Comparing Yourself to Others

 You scroll through social media and feel it instantly.

 If that is you, keep reading.
 Comparison is one of the most universal human struggles — and one of the most destructive.
-But it can be beaten.
+It can be beaten.

 Why Comparison Is So Destructive